amozhegov/Flask-quiz/README.md

+**Quiz web app with Python Flask, API integration, and SQLite database.
+**

-A small web app that displays a list of quizzes from API according to user's input and stores data to the database
+This web app that displays a list of quizzes from API according to user's input and stores data to the database

 - Recommend to use virtual environment.
 To install it: